Mitch McConnell Slams Nancy Pelosi After Coronavirus Bill With $500 Billion Corporate ‘Slush Fund’ Falls Flat

 “We were doing just fine until that intervention,” McConnell said.

-Democratic Sen. Brian Schatz of Hawaii accused McConnell of abandoning the bipartisan process on Saturday night, after which he “had his people write the bill alone,” the senator said on his Twitter account.
+Sen. Brian Schatz, a Democrat from Hawaii, accused McConnell of abandoning the bipartisan process on Saturday night, after which he “had his people write the bill alone,” the senator said on his Twitter account.
 “The result was a giveaway to Wall Street that leaves out people and small businesses and front line health workers.”